NBISweden/encam/README.md

 docker-compose up --build
 ```

-This starts a flask server on `localhost:8080` serving a static version of
+This starts a flask server serving a static version of the webpage using nginx
-the webpage and a javascript development server on `localhost:1234` with
+on `localhost:80` and a javascript development server on `localhost:1234`
-hot reload.
+with hot reload.

-## Deployment

-The built `api` image could be used for deployment, the ENV var should be
-changed though.